AndrewRose/Grease/README.md

 xdebug.remote_handler=dbgp
 ```

-TO debug a command line script:
+To debug a command line script:
 ```
 php -d xdebug.remote_hostphp -d xdebug.remote_host=127.0.0.1 -d xdebug.remote_port=9000 -d xdebug.remote_autostart=1 -d xdebug.idekey=testkey test.php
 ```

+If you wish to debug a remote server, run xdebugd.php on said server and configure the servers xdebug ini respectivly and finally configure your ~/.grease configuration to point to the server.

 To use search hit CTRL+F or click icon.
 Enter to cycle search.
 Escape to close dialog.